 Yet, this sobering and realistic assessment of the facts on the ground should not discourage those with an extremely strong record of accomplishment—both inside and outside of the classroom—from applying.
 Rather, we present this information to highlight one glaring truth: the essays are one of the best opportunities you will have to make your Harvard application shine brighter than your competition.

-So, what is Harvard really looking for here?
 In short, admissions officers want to see evidence of your drive, passion, and intellectual ambition.
 You may have taken over a dozen AP courses, but so did most of your competition.
 Did you pursue independent research or a more formalized research experience at a university?
-Did you spend your summer pursuing your academic interests to the best extent that was financially feasible (e.g. expensive summer programs are not accessible to everyone)?
+Did you spend your summer pursuing your academic interests to the best extent that was financially feasible (e.g., expensive summer programs are not accessible to everyone)?
 What were the fruits of your labor?
 Does your name appear on published research?
 Did you present at a conference?
 Did you independently pursue CS certifications, mastering multiple programming languages?
 Or did you learn a foreign language outside of school hours?
-Perhaps you even helped to translate a work of literature into another language?
+Translate a work of literature into another language?
 In addition to describing the experience, you’ll also need to share why it was important to you.

 Ideally, whatever example you cite will be closely aligned with your future academic area of interest.

-5) How you hope to use your Harvard education in the future?
+How do you hope to use your Harvard education in the future?
 (200 words)

 How important are the Harvard supplemental essays?